 Focus on What Really Matters

-Most southern women I know pride themselves in being excellent hostesses, cooking great food and serving our families with love.
+Most women I know, especially southern women, pride themselves in being excellent hostesses, cooking great food and serving our families with love.
 I hope that we can all remember this year that the holiday is really about spending time with our families and being grateful for our blessings in life.

 My goal is to avoid allowing stress to creep in… I want to relax and enjoy every moment I have with loved ones.
 I hope you’ll do the same.